nathanaccidentally/OSRestoreX/README.md

 ## Steps for installation:
 OSRestore does all the heavy lifting for you, so all you need to do is follow these easy steps:

+1. Install iCleaner
+2. Uninstall Cydia Substrate
+3. Run iCleaner
+4. Now click the "+" in iCleaner, then preference files, then remove all of them.
+5. Uninstall iCleaner
-1. Install OSRestore (Will get everything set up for a restore.
+6. Install OSRestore (Will get everything set up for a restore.
 This can take up to 5 minutes so be paitent.)
-2. Go into settings app and 'Erase all Content and Settings'
+7. Go into settings app and 'Erase all Content and Settings'
-3. Enjoy your freshly restored device on a Jailbreakable firmware!
+8. Enjoy your freshly restored device on a Jailbreakable firmware!

 This will remove all tweaks from your device and reverse stashing by Coolstars Stashing for 9.3.3-10.
 It will do quite a bit to remove all un-needed files from your device to make for a fresher install as best as it can.
 It will also remove mobilesubstrate from your device so dpkg should handle removal of leftover files.
 (Including Anemone themes and their data.)